dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 {% pc dart 0 %}
 var teas = ['green', 'black', 'chamomile', 'earl grey'];

-// chamomile is not caffeinated isDecaffeinated(String teaName) => teaName == 'chamomile';
+// Chamomile is not caffeinated. isDecaffeinated(String teaName) => teaName == 'chamomile';

-// use filter() to create a new collection with only the items
+// Use filter() to create a new collection with only the items
-// that return true from the provided function var decaffeinatedTeas = teas.filter((tea) => isDecaffeinated(tea));
+// that return true from the provided function. var decaffeinatedTeas = teas.filter((tea) => isDecaffeinated(tea));
-// or teas.filter(isDecaffeinated)
+// Or teas.filter(isDecaffeinated)

-// use some() to check whether at least one item in the collection
+// Use some() to check whether at least one item in the collection
-// satisfies a condition
+// satisfies a condition.
 assert(teas.some(isDecaffeinated) == true);

-// use every() to check whether all the items in a collection
+// Use every() to check whether all the items in a collection
-// satisfy a condition
+// satisfy a condition.
 assert(teas.every(isDecaffeinated) == false);
 {% endpc %}